MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/hid-architecture.md

 For a list of supported HID transports, see the [HID Transport Overview](hid-transports.md).

 [USB Generic HID Test](/windows-hardware/test/hlk/testref/f7949ab5-dd13-4c74-876f-6d54ff85e213) in the Windows Hardware Lab Kit (HLK) covers HidUsb and HidClass drivers.
-There is no HLK test for third-party HID minidrivers.
+There's no HLK test for third-party HID minidrivers.